-42 A person must not leave any garbage, litter, refuse, or other material in a public space except in a receptacle designed and intended for such use.
-URINATING OR DEFECATING 43 A person must not urinate or defecate in a public space except in a facility designed and intended for such use.
-SPITTING 44 A person must not spit in a public space.
-CHEMICALS AND HAZARDOUS WASTE 45 (1) In this section, (a) "biomedical waste" has the same meaning as defined in the Waste Control Regulation, Alta Reg 192/1996; (b) "hazardous waste" has the same meaning as defined in the Waste Control Regulation, Alta Reg 192/1996; and (c) "pesticide" has the same meaning as defined in the Environmental Protection and Enhancement Act, RSA 2000, c E-12, and includes herbicides.
+CHEMICALS AND HAZARDOUS WASTE 45 (1) In this section, (a) " biomedical waste " has the same meaning as defined in the Waste Control Regulation , Alta Reg 192/1996; (b) " hazardous waste " has the same meaning as defined in the Waste Control Regulation , Alta Reg 192/1996; and (c) " pesticide " has the same meaning as defined in the Environmental Protection and Enhancement Act, RSA 2000, c E-12, and includes herbicides.
 (2) A person must not leave or apply paint, grease, pesticide, biomedical waste, hazardous waste, or other chemicals in a public space.
 REMAINS 46 (1) A person must not scatter or deposit cremated remains in a public space.
 (2) Subsection (1) does not apply to the North Saskatchewan River or any other open water creek or ravine.
-TEMPORARY SHELTERS 47 (1) In this section, "temporary shelter" means a tent, lean-to, or other similar temporary structure.
+TEMPORARY SHELTERS 47 (1) In this section, " temporary shelter " means a tent, lean-to, or other similar temporary structure.
 (2) A person must not establish or occupy a temporary shelter in a public space for the purpose of sheltering.
 (3) Subsection (2) does not apply to a public space operating as a permitted campground.
 STRUCTURES 48 (1) A person must not build or place a permanent or semi-permanent structure in a public space.
 (2) Subsection (1) does not apply to structures built or placed by the owner or lawful occupier of the public space.
 PUBLIC SPACE FIXTURES 49 A person must not climb on, or otherwise interfere with or damage, a public space fixture.

-UNAUTHORIZED USE OF PARKS

-- 50 (1) In this section, "unauthorized use" means - (a) constructing, storing, erecting, or placing anything in a park, including, but not limited to: - a driveway, parking pad or site, stairway, walkway, pool, deck, hard-surfaced area, wall, fence, or other temporary or permanent structure; - (ii) landscaping, gardens, ice rinks, sport fields, or irrigation or electrical systems; - (iii) drainage facilities including, but not limited to pipes, catch basins, sumps, swales, detention ponds, and ancillary structures; or - (iv) staging, scaffolding, material, machinery, or tools; or - (b) maintaining or altering a park, including, but not limited to digging, cutting, excavating, piling, or filling. - (2) A person must not make unauthorized use of a park. - (3) In a prosecution for a contravention of this section, evidence that a person owns land contiguous to the location in the park where the unauthorized use occurs is proof that the person is responsible for the unauthorized use.
+UNAUTHORIZED USE OF PARKS 50 (1) In this section, "unauthorized use" means (a) constructing, storing, erecting, or placing anything in a park, including, but not limited to:

+(i) a driveway, parking pad or site, stairway, walkway, pool, deck, hard-surfaced area, wall, fence, or other temporary or permanent structure; (ii) landscaping, gardens, ice rinks, sport fields, or irrigation or electrical systems; (iii) drainage facilities including, but not limited to pipes, catch basins, sumps, swales, detention ponds, and ancillary structures; or (iv) staging, scaffolding, material, machinery, or tools; or (b) aining or altering a park, including, but not limited ging, cutting, excavating, piling, or filling.
+(2) A per A person must not make unauthorized use of a park.
+(3) a pers the ur son own nauthori ion for a contravention of this section, evidence that s land contiguous to the location in the park where zed use occurs is proof that the person is or the unauthorized use.
+NATURAL FEATURES 51 (1) n, " damage " includes, but is not limited to digging, nowing, landscaping, and pruning.
+(2) vegeta ation or st not damage or remove any tree, shrub, or other natural materials in a public space, unless the ermission from the owner or lawful occupier of the ((3) Subsection (2) does not apply to harvesting of edible or medicinal berries, produce, nuts, fruits, and plant products for personal use, provided the harvesting does not cause damage to the vegetation or public space.
+(4) respec • is section affects the rights of Indigenous peoples aditional spiritual or cultural practices or 52 public c space, st not plant a tree, shrub, or other vegetation in a unless the person has permission from the owner or ier of the public space.
+TRANSIT SPACES 53 A per son mus st not force open or close, or otherwise interfere with the operation of, doors or windows of a transit vehicle.